rahulpardeshi3738/Multi-Master-Kubernetes-Cluster/HAProxy_Keepalived_VIP.md

 ### 🔐 Notes
 - Replace ens18 with your actual network interface.
 - Ensure firewall allows port 6443 and VRRP traffic (protocol 112).
+- We can also configure HAProxy and  Keepalived in Master nodes itself.